 Will, born in Indianapolis, Indiana, has a Bachelor’s Degree Cum Laude in Environmental Design from Texas A&M University.
 He received his Master’s in Architecture from Arizona State University in May 2011.
-Will and his wife, Kristen, currently reside in Mesa, Arizona.
+Will and his wife, Kristen, currently reside in Phoenix, Arizona.

 Optima, Scottsdale, AZ, US, Architect